mi4c/Posh3d_cube_ball/README.md

 And to get more familiar with powershell classes.

 Move ball with keys up,down,left,right
-Look ball up and down with keys t,g
+Look ball up and down with keys t,g in camera3
 Move skycam with keys w,s,a,d
 zoomin/out skycam keys r,f